yann-ryan/annotator/README.md

 #### Creating and downloading the .json file.
 From https://gargle.r-lib.org/articles/get-api-credentials.html:

-From the Developers Console, in the target GCP Project, go to IAM & Admin > Service accounts.
+From the Cloud Console, with the correct project selected, got to IAM & Admin-> Service Accounts.

-Give it a decent name and description.
+Do 'Create Service Account, and give it a name and description.

-For example, the service account used to create the googledrive docs has name “googledrive-docs” and description “Used when generating googledrive documentation”.
-Service account permissions.
-Whether you need to do anything here depends on the API(s) you are targetting.
-You can also modify roles later and iteratively sort this out.
-For example, the service account used to create the googledrive docs does not have any explicit roles.
+Grant the service account editor access to the project, using the *select a role* drop-down.

-The service account used to test bigrquery has roles BigQuery Admin and Storage Admin.
-Grant users access to this service account?
-So far, I have not done this, so feel free to do nothing here.
-Or if you know this is useful to you, then by all means do so.
-Do Create key and download as JSON.
-This file is what we mean when we talk about a “service account token” in the documentation of gargle and packages that use gargle. gargle::credentials_service_account() expects the path to this file.
+Click on the newly-created service account, go to the 'keys' tab, and 'add key', specifying .json format.

+Keep this key safe, like a username and password.

+#### Upload the json file to the application.

+Using the first upload option.

 #### Upload a data file.